 Cross-cultural exploration: In most English-speaking universities, philosophy courses more or less exclusively emphasize the Anglo-American and European traditions.
 While all of our faculty are fully conversant in these traditions, our program also includes leading experts in other traditions, including Indian and Chinese traditions.
 And all of our faculty teach thinkers from these traditions as well.
 Thus, in Yale-NUS philosophy seminars, you’ll come across ideas that you won’t come across anywhere else.

 Accomplished students and graduates: In this environment, our students are doing innovative work unlike those of their peers at other colleges and universities.
 That makes our students highly sought after in the competitive world of graduate admissions.
 Even at this early period in Yale-NUS’s history, our graduates have already earned places in some of the leading Ph.D. philosophy programs in the English-speaking world, including the University of Toronto, the University of Michigan, the University of California, Riverside, and the City University of New York (CUNY) Graduate Center.
 But our students are also setting themselves apart in other ways, in fields ranging from consulting to leadership development.

-The Major: The highly distinctive structure of our major has no required courses, but requires instead that your philosophy courses jointly satisfy requirements along three dimensions:
+The Major: The highly distinctive structure of our major has no required courses, but requires instead that your philosophy courses jointly satisfy requirements along two dimensions:

 - skills – including textual analysis, logical analysis, problem solving, applications

 - traditions – study materials from at least two distinct philosophical traditions

 “If one of noble character learns widely and from this daily examines oneself repeatedly, then one’s wisdom will be enlightened and one’s actions will not fall into error.” –Xunzi, “Exhortation to Learning”